Swapnil9250/Swapnil9250/README.md

 <p align="left"> <a href="https://twitter.com/swapnil1988" target="blank"><img src="https://img.shields.io/twitter/follow/swapnil1988?logo=twitter&style=for-the-badge" alt="swapnil1988" /></a> </p>

+   ➤ Passionate and dedicated Front-End Developer with 1.5+ years of experience creating user-friendly and visually appealing websites and web applications.

+   ➤ Currently Working on technologies like React, Redux, NextJS, Typescript.

+   ➤ Proficient in HTML, CSS, and JavaScript, with a strong focus on front-end frameworks like React and Next.

 - 👨‍💻 All of my projects are available at [https://swapnil9250.github.io/portfolio-website/](https://swapnil9250.github.io/portfolio-website/)

 - 💬 Ask me about **react, MERN**